rodinaxcvi/salted-hashes/README.md

 # salted-hashes
-Generates salt using bcrypt and adds that to a hashed password
+Generates salt using bcrypt, then adds that to a password to be hashed.